Isaac-Gaches/Artificial-Life-Simulator/README.md

 • How to use WGPU to write a custom render pipeline.

-• Designing GUI using EGUI that includes graphs generated from simulation data.
+• Designing simple GUI using EGUI that includes graphs generated from simulation data.

 This was a big learning curve and the biggest takeaway was to really plan a large project, its structure and its milestones before making it.